wultra/powerauth-mobile-sdk/docs/Runtime-Security.md

 ## Mobile OS Security

 Any security-related code, such as cryptographic core, ultimately runs in a mobile operating system, such as iOS or Android.
 While Apple and Google do their best to build secure software, hackers always find a way to bypass system security features.
-General availability of jailbreak/rooting is a living testament to this, as well as the rise of Android mobile malware.
+The general availability of jailbreak/rooting is a living testament to this, as well as the rise of Android mobile malware.

 When running in a vulnerable OS, apps can be manipulated by an attacker (for example, via mobile malware, or techniques such as “trust-jacking”) that is either:

 - armed with a rooting framework (and hence can penetrate through the sandboxing features of a mobile OS, even on devices that were not previously rooted by the user), or …
-- merely misusing some of the commonly available system interfaces, such as an ability to install own keyboards or screen readers in the system.
+- merely misusing some of the commonly available system interfaces, such as the ability to install their own keyboards or screen readers in the system.

 ![ Weaknesses in Mobile Runtime ](./images/runtime-01.png)